 Forgive the Offense

-Sometimes we have to learn to accept an apology we never got and Forgive them even if they are not sorry.
+Sometimes we have to forgive them even if they are not sorry.